 Laptop insurance

-Laptop insurance is a specific type of gadget insurance that you can buy as a standalone policy.
-You can buy insurance just for your laptop, but it’s often bundled together with insurance for your smartphone, tablet, PC or MacBook and other valuable devices.
+You can buy insurance just for your laptop, but it’s often bundled together as phone and laptop insurance, or with cover for your tablet, PC or MacBook and other valuable devices.
 Specialist laptop insurance typically offers high levels of cover for your laptop and other devices.

 What does laptop insurance cover?